themancalledzac/virtual-acystant/README.md

 ## Description

-Final Group project that uses machine learning to detect, based off a user uploaded image, what would be the most statistically likely skin cancer, along with a maps page to help locate a doctor.
+An application that uses machine learning to detect, based off a user uploaded image, what would be the most statistically likely skin cancer, along with a maps page to help locate a doctor.
 All use cases are hypothetical and are not to be used in place of a doctor.

 ## User Story